100 books is all she wanted as Mehr on Nikah: Kerala man's gift to his wife floors guests

 Ijas Hakkim, who is a civil engineer working in Madavoor grama panchayat in Thiruvananthapuram, was able to procure 100 books by the time of their wedding day, December 29.

-And now the couple who got married at Nilamel in Kollam, has set up a big bookshelf in their bedroom.
+And now the couple who got married at Nilamel in Kollam has set up a big bookshelf in their bedroom.

 Their decision to celebrate this day uniquely is now making rounds on social media with people applauding their idea to buck the age-old Muslim wedding tradition of giving mehr.

-Ajna, had also included books by Khaled Hosseini, Haruki Murakami and Michelle Obama's biography Becoming in her list.
+Ajna had also included books by Khaled Hosseini, Haruki Murakami and Michelle Obama's biography Becoming in her list.

 Despite stiff opposition from their relatives and friends about the decision, the couple succeeded in going ahead with the decision of a non-traditional mehr with the support of their parents.